NoahTheCodeMaker/Capstone/README.md

 ## Dependencies

-  This API is run with Flask and Flask-SQLAlchemy.
+  This API is run with Flask, Flask-CORS and Flask-SQLAlchemy.
   It uses Postgresql and psycopg2 for the database and database interactions.
   The Authorization is handled by Auth0 and with the python-jose library for decoding JWTs This web app uses Gunicorn to run in production.